MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/overview.md

 ## Update validation

 Update validation enables administrators to test updates on a select group of devices prior to a full rollout.
 This feature safeguards against update-related disruptions by monitoring key performance and stability metrics.
 It delivers precise insights for proactive issue resolution, empowering admins to deploy updates with assurance.
 If issues are detected, it pinpoints the impacted devices and apps, offering solutions such as rollback or update suspension.
-For more inforamtion, see [Update Validation](update-validation.md)
+For more information, see [Update Validation](update-validation.md).

 ## OneDrive sync health